douglasgreen/outlines/computing/computer_programming/code_reviews.md

 Definition:

--   A code review is a practice within the software development process where multiple developers systematically examine each other\'s code.
-This examination is done for the purpose of finding and fixing mistakes, improving the code, and ensuring consistency with the project\'s standards and guidelines.
+-   A code review is a practice within the software development process where multiple developers systematically examine each other's code.
+This examination is done for the purpose of finding and fixing mistakes, improving the code, and ensuring consistency with the project's standards and guidelines.

 Importance: